superphunthyme/MobiusProject/README.md

 * Mouse has trackball-style rotation when pressing down on the left button
 * '+' zooms in and '-' zooms out
 * Press `SPACE` to pause the animation

+## Further description

+Project description can be found inside the `description` directory